Kinoma/KPR-examples/README.md

 <x-app-info id="discoveryclient.example.kinoma.marvell.com"><span class="networkSample mobileSample uiSample"></span></x-app-info>

-This client app is intended to be run simultaneously with the "Device Discovery Server" example and demonstrates how to build a companion app that discovers and interacts with a device.
+This client app is intended to be run simultaneously with the "device-discovery-server" example and demonstrates how to build a companion app that discovers and interacts with a device.
 The client discovers all "com.marvell.kinoma.example.discoveryserver" servers on the same network.
 For each server discovered, the client displays a color swatch in a vertically scrolling container.
 The color is requested from the server by invoking the server's /color handler.
 The list is updated on-the-fly as servers are discovered and lost.
 KPR provides device discovery via built-in SSDP support.
 This example shows how to discover servers using the built-in SSDP support, create and invoke a cross-application message, and how to dynamically build a scrolling container of items.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***